-OpenAI's Apps in ChatGPT help page says connectors are now called apps, with capabilities that can include file search, deep research, sync and actions.
-That sounds like a tidy product rename, but it changes the rollout conversation.
-Once ChatGPT can search Google Drive, summarize Slack threads or use synced company knowledge, the tool is part of the team's information system rather than just a blank chat window.
+That makes the first rollout decision operational, not cosmetic.
+Once ChatGPT can search Google Drive, summarize Slack threads, use synced company knowledge or perform app actions, it becomes part of the team's information system rather than just a blank chat window.

 Start with the job, not the integration.
 A connected app is worth testing when it removes a repeated handoff:

-- A manager needs a weekly brief from project channels.
+• A manager needs a weekly brief from project channels.

-- A support lead needs answers tied to current help docs.
+• A support lead needs answers tied to current help docs.

-- A founder wants meeting prep from a narrow folder of customer notes.
+• A founder wants meeting prep from a narrow folder of customer notes.

-- An operations assistant needs to find the current policy without opening five old copies.
+• An operations assistant needs to find the current policy without opening five old copies.

 If the use case is just "maybe people will search better," keep the rollout small.
 Broad access makes sense only after the team can name the questions, source systems and review path.